 Heroin overdose deaths have reached staggering heights in the last few years.
 At San Antonio Recovery Center, we’ve been proud to help people who are struggling to overcome heroin addiction.
-We can explore the question of “how much” heroin is required to overdose, but the truth is that any heroin use is dangerous.
+We can explore the question of “how much” heroin does it take to overdose, but the truth is that any heroin use is dangerous.
 Knowing the exact amount would not have helped the thousands who died of heroin overdoses in the last year.
 Every person struggling with heroin addiction is different.

 As with any drug, the rate at which one person metabolizes and processes a substance is different from another, even if they are physically similar in height and weight.
 There are genetic factors and other variables, such as the length of heroin use.
 Heroin has no medical benefits and exists solely as a harmful and highly addictive recreational drug.
 A person may become addicted after only one or two uses, and most likely, that’s why you are reading this page.

 You’re seeking help for yourself or a loved one battling heroin addiction and in danger of overdosing.
 At San Antonio Recovery Center, we offer that help in a comprehensive heroin rehab center staffed with professional, compassionate personnel committed to treatment and recovery.
-However, before talking about our heroin rehab center in San Antonio, TX, let’s talk more about the causes and symptoms of a heroin overdose.
+If you would like more information about our heroin rehab center in San Antonio, TX, call us at 866.957.7885 right now.